MicrosoftDocs/architecture-center/docs/example-scenario/automotive/dataops-reference-architecture-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/dataops-architecture.vsdx) that contains the architecture diagrams in this article.*

 ## Data Flow
 1. Measurement data comes from data streams for sensors like cameras, radar, ultrasound, lidar, and vehicle telemetry.
 Data loggers in the vehicle store measurement data on logger storage devices.
 The logger storage data is then uploaded to the landing data lake.
 A service like [Azure Data Box](/azure/databox/) or [Azure Stack Edge](/azure/databox-online/), or a dedicated connection like [Azure ExpressRoute](/azure/expressroute/), ingests data into Azure.
-Measurement data in formats such as MDF4, TDMS, Rosbag land in [Azure Data Lake](/azure/storage/blobs/data-lake-storage-introduction) via a dedicated storage account called the Landing Zone.
-Landing Zone is the storage account into which all the measurements from the vehicles are uploaded and validated.
-Only valid measurements are copied over the Raw Zone and raw data streams are created for them.
+Measurement data in formats such as MDF4, TDMS, Rosbag land in [Azure Data Lake](/azure/storage/blobs/data-lake-storage-introduction) via a dedicated storage account called "Landing".
+The Landing storage account into which all the measurements from the vehicles are uploaded and validated.
+Only valid measurements are copied over the "Raw" storage account and raw data streams are created for them.
 Validation and data quality checks, like checksum, are performed to remove low quality data.
-1. Once data is available at the Landing Zone, an [Azure Data Factory](/azure/data-factory/introduction) pipeline is triggered at the scheduled interval to process the data.
+1. Once data is available at the Landing storage account, an [Azure Data Factory](/azure/data-factory/introduction) pipeline is triggered at the scheduled interval to process the data.
 The [Azure Data Factory](/azure/data-factory/introduction) pipeline does the following functions:
-    - Perform a data quality check early in the data pipeline to ensure only quality data passes through to the next stage.
+    - Perform a data quality check such as a checksum early in the data pipeline to ensure only quality data passes through to the next stage.
 Code to perform data quality checks is executed by calling a service using [Azure App Services](https://learn.microsoft.com/azure/app-service/overview).
 Data that is deemed incomplete are archived for future processing.
     - Lineage Tracking: Pipeline calls the Metadata API using [Azure App Services](https://learn.microsoft.com/azure/app-service/overview) to update the metadata in [Azure Cosmos DB](/azure/cosmos-db) to create a new datastream.
 For each measurement, there's a datastream of type “Raw”
     - Once the Metadata API creates the datastream, the data is copied to the Raw Zone storage account in  [Azure Data Lake](/azure/storage/blobs/data-lake-storage-introduction).
 The data in the Raw folder has a hierarchical structure
     ```
         raw/YYYY/MM/DD/VIN/MeasurementID/DatastreamID
     ```
     - Once all the data is copied to the Raw folder, another call to Metadata API is made to mark the datastream as “Complete” so the datastream can be consumed further.
-    - Once all measurement files are copied, the measurements are archived and removed from the Landing zone.
+    - Once all measurement files are copied, the measurements are archived and removed from the Landing storage account.
 1. The data in the Raw zone is still in a raw format such as [Rosbag](http://wiki.ros.org/rosbag) format and need to be extracted so the downstream systems can consume them.

     [Azure Data Factory](/azure/data-factory/introduction) and [Azure Batch](/azure/batch/) process the files from the Raw zone.
 Code executed in [Azure Batch](/azure/batch/) reads the data from the topics in the Raw file and outputs the data into the selected topics into the respective folders.